OPEC gearing up for deeper oil cuts, Russia yet to agree

 Washington’s ongoing trade dispute with China has also clouded the economic and therefore oil demand outlook for 2020.

-OPEC’s second largest oil producer Iraq said on Tuesday key members supported deepening cuts for OPEC+ from the current level of 1.2 million barrels per day, or 1.2% of global demand.
+OPEC’s second largest oil producer Iraq said on Tuesday Saudi Arabia was supporting deeper cuts for OPEC+ to 1.6 million barrels per day, or 1.6% of global demand, from the current level of 1.2 million bpd.

-“My understanding is that they (Saudis) do (prefer it),” Iraqi Oil Minister Thamer Ghadhban told reporters in Vienna.
+“My understanding is that they (Saudis) do (prefer it),” Iraqi Oil Minister Thamer Ghadhban said on Tuesday.

-The current deal expires in March and two OPEC sources have said it would be extended at least until June.
+On Wednesday, Ghadhban said he would support at least extending existing cuts to end-2020 from March: “We have to give a positive signal to the market and to me at least we should roll-over present agreement”.

 Oman’s oil minister Mohammed al-Rumhi said on Wednesday his delegation would recommend extending cuts until the end of 2020.

+Saudi Energy Minister Prince Abdulaziz bin Salman declined to comment on policy matters upon arrival in Vienna.

+“It will be easy,” said Venezuelan Oil Minister Manuel Quevedo when asked about prospects for the talks, adding that a rollover of the current deal was likely.

-Saudi Arabia needs higher oil prices to support its budget revenue and the pending share sale of state-owned oil giant Saudi Aramco with pricing expected on Thursday.
+Saudi Arabia needs higher oil prices to support its budget revenue and the pending share sale of state-owned oil giant Saudi Aramco with pricing of its initial public offering (IPO) expected on Thursday.

-OPEC’s actions have supported oil prices at around $50-$75 per barrel over the past year and on Wednesday they traded at $61 per barrel LCOc1.
+OPEC’s actions have supported oil prices at around $50-$75 per barrel over the past year.
+Brent crude futures LCOc1 were up by around 3% near $63 per barrel on Wednesday.
 [O/R]

-Iraq’s Ghadhban said new cuts could be expanded to 1.6 million bpd while OPEC sources have also said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.
+OPEC sources have also said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.
+The total effective cuts would then amount to around 2 million bpd, or 2% of global supply.

+“The outlook will be bleak if OPEC+ fails to agree on additional cuts,” said Rystad Energy adding the market will face an oversupply to the tune of 0.8 million bpd in the first half of 2020 without fresh cuts.

-Not all OPEC members were convinced of the need to cut deeper, however.
-One OPEC delegate said the move would boost prices and help spur a new phase of U.S. oil output growth.
+Not all OPEC members were convinced of the need to cut deeper.
+One OPEC delegate said the move would boost prices and spur yet more production from the United States.

 Non-OPEC Russia has yet to agree to extend or deepen cuts from its current pledge of 228,000 bpd as its companies are arguing they are finding it tough to reduce output during winter months due to very low temperatures.